MoCsabi/WRO2024-FE-StormsNGR/schemes/README.md

 ![ackerman geometry](image.png)

-We use two kinds of turning, turning along an arc and turning until we arrive at the target angle (using the gyro).
-For turning along an arc we can use this formula to calculate servo rotation:
+We use two kinds of turning, turning along an arc or turning until a target degree is reached using **PID** control with the gyro.
+For turning along an arc we can use this formula to calculate the correct servo angle:
 $$θ=arctan \left( {H \over R} \right)$$
 ($H$-distance between front and rear axles, $R$-target radius)